-- Continuing Education courses and workshops are offered on a variety of topics related to women's issues. - Services to students who are single parents or students who through disability, separation, divorce, or death have become the head of household with the need to become selfsupporting.
-Students are also provided with job readiness seminars designed to develop employment skills to gain access into today's competitive job market. - Services to students who are interested in non-traditional work.
-This program offers services to people who are interested in careers where the majority of workers are of the opposite sex. - Each March, Harper College celebrates Women's History Week and the many contributions women have made throughout history.
+- Continuing Education courses and workshops are offered on a variety of topics related to women's issues. - Services to students who are single parents or students who through disability, separation, divorce, or death have become the head of household with the need to become self-supporting.
+Students are also provided with job readiness seminars designed to develop employment skills to gain access into today's competitive job market.

+- Services to students who are interested in non-traditional work.
+This program offers services to people who are interested in careers where the majority of workers are of the opposite sex. - Each March, Harper College celebrates Women Make History Month and the many contributions women have made throughout history.

-The Women's Center, located in Building P, Room 124, is a place to relax, talk, study and become involved with women's issues in a supportive atmosphere.
+The Women's Center, located in the Music Instruction Center, P124, is a place to relax, talk, study and become involved with women's issues in a supportive atmosphere.
 Coffee, campus information, women's resources and referral information are available.
 Men as well as women are welcome to use the facility.